Committee to push urgent economic measures

 On income guarantees for 6.2 million households of economic crop farmers, the limits are set at 10,000 baht a tonne for paddy and 15,000 baht a tonne for 105 Hom Mali paddy, totalling 53 billion baht.

-Rubber prices will be fixed at 60 baht kilogramme, totalling 35.7 billion baht, while oil palm prices will be guaranteed at not below 4 baht/kg for 10 billion baht in total.
+Rubber prices will be fixed at 60 baht a kilogramme, totalling 35.7 billion baht, while oil palm prices will be guaranteed at no less than 4 baht/kg for 10 billion baht in total.

-Under a new phase, registered low-income earners with less than 100,000 baht a year will get a monthly allowance of 200 baht to cover the cost of living while those earning less than 30,000 baht a year receive 300 baht.
+Under a new phase of assistance to the poor, registered low-income earners with less than 100,000 baht a year will get a monthly allowance of 200 baht to cover the cost of living while those earning less than 30,000 baht a year receive 300 baht.

 Both groups will also receive 1,500 baht for travel expenses and 100 baht for vocational training.